germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 Just line up the line on the top of your diode with the square pad on your PCB.
 After you have it lined up, heat the tinned pad slide the diode into place and remove the iron.
 Give it a second to cool and solder the other side.
 Easy!

+**Blue PCBs:** The diodes are in three lines towards the sides of the board.
+All your diodes will go here instead of under every switch.

 **MDF PROTIP**: Tin all the square pads before you start.
 Then heat and slide the diodes into position, finally finish up on the other side!

 ### Caps